Niagara Anti-Racism Association Candidate Questionnaire Late Responses for the 2022 Ontario Election

 What steps if any will you take to increase the racial diversity of your constituency office staff if re-elected?

-Jeff Burch (NDP, Incumbent)
+Jeff Burch (NDP, Incumbent) |

-Grade/comment
+Grade/comment |

+As of May 2022, three of constituency staff members identify as white.
 The Ontario NDP is an equal opportunity employer.
-I am committed to making efforts to ensure that future positions are advertised in diverse venues, and our party actively encourages and promotes employment equity.
+I am committed to making efforts to ensure that future positions are advertised in diverse venues, and our party actively encourages and promotes employment equity. |

-It's welcome to get a statement about how many of the staff are white but it's not clear the total this is out of.
+A It's welcome to get a statement about how many of the staff are white but it's not clear the total this is out of. |

 (back to top of riding responses)